pwnren/OT-Network-Architecture/Cheat-Sheets/Subnetting.md

-# Power of Two Method Subnetting
+# Power of Two Method

 🔹 The /24 Method